isomerpages/nlb-biblioasia/_oct-2021/carving-cultural-imprints-the-huian-in-singapore.md

 Chia owned several quarries in Bukit Timah, Mandai and Pulau Ubin.
 Granite extracted from Chia Eng Say Granite was used for the foundation of the Supreme Court building, the Naval Base at Sembawang as well as the Causeway, where he was a major subcontractor to Messrs Topham, Jones & Railton of London, which had been awarded the construction contract.[^19]

 Other notable projects to his name include the China Building (which became the headquarters of the Oversea-Chinese Banking Corporation after the merger of the Oversea-Chinese Bank and the Chinese Commercial Bank in 1932) on Chulia Street,[^20] along with numerous schools and private residential estates in both Singapore and Penang.
 Such was his prominence within the local construction industry that the track in Bukit Timah upon which his quarry was located would be named Chia Eng Say Road.
 (This road was later expunged but the name was subsequently resurrected; today Chia Eng Say Road lives on in Upper Bukit Timah, just fronting The Rail Mall.[^21])

+<div style="background-color: white;">The China Building on Chulia Street, 1964.
+It was built by Chia Eng Say and completed in 1932.
+It later served as the headquarters of the Oversea-Chinese Banking Corporation arising from a merger of the Oversea-Chinese Bank and the Chinese Commercial Bank. <i>Kouo Shang-Wei Collection, PictureSG, National Library, Singapore.</i></div>

 It was in education that Chia would make his most important contribution.
 In 1929, he was appointed as the main contractor for the Chinese Industrial and Commercial Continuation School
 (南洋工商补习学校) on Outram Road at York Hill.[^22] A decade later, Chia would join with fellow philanthropists to build Chung Cheng High School on Kim Yan Road in 1939,[^23] making it one of the largest schools in Singapore and Malaya at the time.
 Sadly, on the final day of the Imperial Japanese Army’s invasion of Singapore in February 1942, Chia would be caught in a crossfire between Japanese and Australian troops along Geylang Lorong 31 and mortally wounded.[^24]